 National Food Service Bristol is currently in the process of becoming a democratic, member lead organisation.
-Currently we have a directorship of 8, made up of people who lead on the covid-response project.
+Currently we have a directorship of 5 and 3 paid members of staff.
 Our directors oversee the management of the organisation to make sure we’re sticking to our goals.

 You can contact the team by emailing firstname.lastname@example.org